 Kansas Sports Betting

+The first Kansas sports betting sites launched in September 2022 and accept customers 21 or older.
 The Kansas Racing & Gaming Commission oversees sports betting in the Sunflower State to ensure operators comply with all consumer protection regulations and licensing requirements.
-As a result, Kansas bettors can visit any sportsbook listed on this page for bet online safely and legally.

 Other legal online betting options in Kansas include pari-mutuel horse racing wagering and fantasy sports apps.